 - The faculty of the department shall meet at least once each academic term.
 Additional meetings will be held at the request of the Dean of the College, the Chair, or upon written request of twenty-five percent of voting faculty members

 - Departmental meetings shall be governed by procedural rules agreed upon by a majority of faculty present at a meeting.

 - On matters requiring a vote of the department faculty, the chair shall notify the faculty and set a deadline for their response.
-If no meeting is called as per section V.A. of these bylaws, then the chair shall call for a vote by mail ballot.
+If no meeting is called as per section VIII.A. of these bylaws, then the Chair shall call for a vote by mail ballot.
 A quorum of fifty-one percent is required for all mail ballots.

 VII.
 Department Chair

-- The Department Faculty shall nominate a faculty member from among their number to serve as Department Chair.
-This nomination is subject to approval by the College Dean, and is advisory to the President.
-The Chair’s term of office is three years, and the nomination shall require the approval by majority in a secret ballot of voting members of the Department, except that a Chair nominated to a third consecutive term shall require approval by two-thirds of the Faculty.
-In addition, a vote of confidence by secret ballot shall be held upon the receipt of written request by fifty percent of the voting members of the Department.
+- The department faculty shall nominate a faculty member from among their number to serve as Chair.
+This nomination is subject to approval by the College Dean and is advisory to the President.
+The Chair’s term of office is three years, and the nomination shall require the approval by majority in a secret ballot of voting members of the department, except that a Chair nominated to a third consecutive term shall require approval by two-thirds of the faculty.
+In addition, a vote of confidence by secret ballot shall be held upon the receipt of written request by fifty percent of the voting members of the department.
 If two-thirds of all voting members vote against the continuation of the Chair, then the College Dean shall appoint an Acting Chair.
-The Acting Chair shall serve a term not to exceed one year, until the Department nominates a new Chair who is approved by the Dean and President, as described here, for a new three-year term.
+The Acting Chair shall serve a term not to exceed one year, until the department nominates a new Chair who is approved by the Dean and President, as described here, for a new three-year term.

 - The Chair has primary responsibility for:

 - Approval of expenditures of department funds;